josephsalmon/HAX712X/Courses/ScipyNumpy/tp.md

 plt.show()
 ```

-Rem: for polynomial one can directly use `numpy`
+Rem: for polynomial fitting, one can directly use `numpy`

 ```python
 x = np.linspace(0, 1, 10)